German bombing of Rotterdam: Battle for Rotterdam

 The situation in Rotterdam on the morning of 13 May 1940 was a stalemate as it had been over the previous three days.
 Dutch garrison forces under Colonel P.W.
 Scharroo held the north bank of the Nieuwe Maas river, which runs through the city and prevented the Germans from crossing; German forces included airlanding and airborne forces of General Kurt Student and newly-arrived ground forces under General Schmidt, based on the 9th Panzer Division and the Leibstandarte Adolf Hitler, a motorized SS regiment.
+A portion of the 16th Air Landing Regiment that had landed outside the city had managed to fight their way into the city and capture key bridges, but they were soon surrounded and in danger of being overrun by Dutch attacks on their pocket.
+Outnumbered, with their numbers being reduced by casualties and ammunition running out, things were becoming desperate for the surrounded German paratroops.

 A Dutch counterattack led by a Dutch marine company had failed to recapture the Willemsbrug traffic bridge, the key crossing.
 Several efforts by the Dutch Army Aviation Brigade to destroy the bridge also failed.

 General Schmidt had planned a combined assault the next day, 14 May, using tanks of the 9th Panzer supported by flame throwers, SS troops and combat engineers.
 The airlanding troops were to make an amphibious crossing of the river upstream and then a flank attack through the Kralingen district.
 The attack was to be preceded by artillery bombardment, while Gen. Schmidt had requested the support of the Luftwaffe in the form of a Gruppe (about 25 aircraft) of Junkers Ju 87 dive-bombers, specifically for a precision raid.

 Schmidt's request for air support reached the staff of Luftflotte 2 in Berlin.
-Instead of precision bombers, Schmidt got carpet bombing by Heinkel He 111 bombers besides a Gruppe of Stukas focussing on some strategic targets.
-The carpet bombing had been ordered by Hermann Göring, to force a Dutch national capitulation.
+Instead of a precision bombing, a carpet bombing by Heinkel He 111 bombers was carried out, with only a Gruppe of Stukas focusing on some strategic targets.
+The carpet bombing had been ordered by Hermann Göring, specifically to force a Dutch national capitulation.